Lehigh Valley AVA

 Lehigh Valley is an American Viticultural Area (AVA) area located in the Lehigh Valley region of southeastern Pennsylvania encompasses portions of Lehigh, Northampton, Berks, Schuylkill, Carbon, and Monroe Counties, the towns between Jim Thorpe to Easton, the landforms of Schuylkill River Valley and the Brodhead and Swatara Creek watersheds to the west.

-It was established on March 10, 2008 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by John Skrip III, chairman of the Lehigh Wine Trail Appellation Committee, proposing the viticultural area named "Lehigh Valley."
+It was established as the nation's 188^{th} and the state's fifth wine appellation on March 11, 2008, by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by John Skrip III, chairman of the Lehigh Wine Trail Appellation Committee, proposing the viticultural area named "Lehigh Valley."

-The 1.208 e6acre viticultural area is a long valley bordered by Second Mountain to the north and a loose range of mountains known as South Mountain to the south.
+The 1888 sqmi viticultural area is a long valley bordered by Second Mountain to the north and a loose range of mountains known as South Mountain to the south.
 Measuring approximately 92 mi in length on the northern border by about 56 mi in length on the southern front.
 The eastern border measures nearly 24 mi and the western border equates to approximately 28 mi.
 The area is bounded by the Delaware River in the east and the Berks-Lebanon county line in the west located approximately 45 mi north-northwest of Philadelphia and does not overlap any other viticultural area.

 The wine region cultivates 230 acre of vineyards, planted with several Vitis vinifera and French-American hybrid grape varieties.
 Lehigh Valley climate is said to be comparable to the cool climates of Central and Northern Europe, favoring the production of French-American hybrid grapes, namely Chambourcin.
 Between fifteen and twenty percent of the wine produced in Pennsylvania is made from grapes grown in the Lehigh Valley region.
-The region has a humid continental climate (Dfa-Dfb in higher areas) and the hardiness zone is 7a or 6b.
+The region has a humid continental climate (Dfa-Dfb in higher areas) and the plant hardiness zone range is 6a to 7a.

 History

 Lehigh Valley derives its name from the Lehigh River, which flows through the viticultural area and into the Delaware River at Easton, Pennsylvania.
 The word "Lehigh" originated with the Lenapes in the 1600s, who named the area "Lechauwekink," meaning an area with "river forks."
 The petitioner notes that through a series of translations of the original Lenape name, the name "Lehigh" now identifies the area.